Sushyo4/javascript-practice/README.md

-# javascript-practice
+# Javascript Practice
-This Project is for practice
+This Project is for practice!!!!